SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Discussion

-Unfortunately, the synthetic observables presented by \cite{fink-2014, kromer-15, lach--22--def, lach--22--pdd} begin a few days after explosion and therefore we are unable to measure their rise indices for comparison against our observed sample. \cite{noebauer--17} however calculate new synthetic $UBVR$ light curves for a handful of specific explosion models from 10$^4$~s after explosion up to 10 days later.
-These models include pure deflagrations (N5def and N1600Cdef; \citealt{fink-2014}), the delayed detonation of a Chandrasekhar mass white dwarf (N100; \citealt{seitenzahl--13}), the pure detonation of a 1.06~M$_{\odot}$ white dwarf \citep{sim--10}, and the violent merger of 1.1~M$_{\odot}$ and 0.9~M$_{\odot}$ carbon-oxygen white dwarfs \citep{pakmor-2012}.
+\cite{noebauer--17} calculate synthetic $UBVR$ light curves for a handful of specific explosion models from 10$^4$~s after explosion up to 10 days later.
+These models include pure deflagrations (N5def and N1600Cdef; \citealt{fink-2014}), the delayed detonation of a Chandrasekhar-mass white dwarf (N100; \citealt{seitenzahl--13}), the pure detonation of a 1.06~M$_{\odot}$ white dwarf \citep{sim--10}, and the violent merger of 1.1~M$_{\odot}$ and 0.9~M$_{\odot}$ carbon-oxygen white dwarfs \citep{pakmor-2012}.
 We apply the method outlined in Sect.~\ref{sect:analysis_lc} to measure the rise indices of these models, but we note that they do not extend up to maximum light and therefore we fit only up to half the peak flux available (i.e. half the flux at 10\,d post-explosion).
 For the pure deflagration models this is close to the time of maximum, but significantly shorter for all other models.
 As such, the rise indices measured are not directly comparable to our observed SNe~Iax sample although they are nevertheless useful reference points.
 For the N5def and N1600Cdef pure deflagration models, we find $B$-band rise indices of $\sim$1.4.
-As expected, the more uniform $^{56}$Ni distribution in these scenarios compared to those of the \cite{magee--18} models results in slightly lower rise indices.
 All other scenarios show rise indices of $\geq$1.6.
-Unsurprisingly, we also find significant variation in the time of first light and a correlation with rise index -- those models with higher rise indices also have longer darker phases.
-Both deflagration models show dark phases of $\leq$0.1\,d.
-The N100 model has a dark phase of $\sim$1\,d, while the merger model shows the longest dark phase of 1.6\,d.
+Both deflagration models show dark phases of $\leq$0.1\,d, while the other scenarios have dark phases of $\gtrsim$1\,d.
 The low rise indices predicted by pure deflagration models are qualitatively consistent with our findings for SNe~Iax.
 It is unclear however whether this scenario can produce the full range of rise indices measured here or indeed the nearly linear rises observed among some SNe.
 Indeed, the N5def model shows a nearly uniform angle-averaged $^{56}$Ni distribution and hence its rise index is unlikely to be reduced further by additional mixing.
-The viewing angle dependence of the rise index has yet to be fully explored and therefore it is unclear whether this could account for even lower rise indices or indeed the level of variation expected.
+The viewing-angle dependence of the rise index has yet to be fully explored and therefore it is unclear whether this could account for even lower rise indices or indeed the level of variation expected.
 Additional models covering the earliest moments after explosion for a range of deflagration strengths are needed to fully test the viability of this scenario in reproducing the early light curves of SNe~Iax.